seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Hail, Rome, victorious in thy mourning weeds!
 Lo, as the bark, that hath discharged her fraught,
 Returns with precious jading to the bay
-From whence at first she weigh’d her anchorage,
+From whence at first she weigh'd her anchorage,
 Cometh Andronicus, bound with laurel boughs,
 To re-salute his country with his tears,
 Tears of true joy for his return to Rome.